Mikhail Lavrentyev: Early years

-Although Luzin was alleged to plagiarize in science and indulge in anti-Sovietism by some of his students in 1936, Lavrentiev did not participate in the notorious political persecution of his teacher which is known as the Luzin case or Luzin affair.
+Although Luzin was alleged to plagiarize in science and indulge in anti-Sovietism by some of his students in 1936, Lavrentyev did not participate in the notorious political persecution of his teacher which is known as the Luzin case or Luzin affair.
 In fact Luzin was a friend of his father.

 Mid career

-In 1927 Lavrentiev spent half a year in France, collaborating with French mathematicians, and upon returned took up a position with Moscow University.
+In 1927, Lavrentyev spent half a year in France, collaborating with French mathematicians, and upon returned took up a position with Moscow University.
 Later he became a member of the staff of the Steklov Institute.
 His main contributions relate to conformal mappings and partial differential equations.
 Mstislav Keldysh was one of his students.